Jun-Kai-Zhang/Jun-Kai-Zhang.github.io/_pages/about.md

   - /about.html
 ---

 I'm now a second-year Ph.D. student in the Computer Science Department at the University of California, Los Angeles, advised by [Quanquan Gu](https://web.cs.ucla.edu/~qgu/).
-I am broadly interested in generative models, the foundation of machine learning, and AI for health.
+I am broadly interested in AI for science, generative models, and the foundation of machine learning.
 I received my B.S. degree in Mathematics from Tsinghua University in 2022.

 News
 ======